ankitdhall/Vanishing-Point-Detector/README.md

 -For each pair of lines in the matrix A, their point of intersection X’ = [x y] T is found.
-This is multiplied with the matrix A and then B is subtracted to get the error vector E
+This is multiplied with the matrix A and then B is subtracted to get the error vector E.

 E = AX’ – B

 -The squared sum of error vector is computed and whichever